 The First Quarter Moon comes about a week after each New Moon.
 It essentially marks the halfway point between the New Moon and the forthcoming Full Moon.
 Since this Moon is waxing (growing fuller), it brings a reminder to pick up the pace and make sure that our actions match our words.
 After all, what’s the point of making those New Moon wishes if we don’t actually do something about them?

 Grab the baton…but no need to burst into a full-on sprint!
-Quarter Moons are balancers, so measured, thoughtful action is key (and haste makes waste.)
+Quarter Moon phases are balancers, so measured, thoughtful action is key (and haste makes waste.)
 The First Quarter Moon is a stellar time to map out a plan of action and take the first few steps.

 We’ll reap what we’ve sown since the corresponding New Moon (which happened half a year beforehand).
-For better or for worse, these cosmic manifestation moments will be eye-openers.
-Maybe that’s why people get so emotional during Full Moons.
+For better or for worse, these moon phases create cosmic manifestation moments that will be eye-openers.
+Maybe that’s why people get so emotional during Full Moon phases.
 If they aren’t celebrating, they’re ruminating—and we think it’s important to celebrate either way.
 Our new word is “mustakes,” the mistakes you must make in order to get ahead.
 So if you’re not counting your gold coins during a Full Moon, take stock of what’s going on.
 This is quality information to help you make the necessary course corrections in life.